-Al (artificial intelligence) resources such as ChatGPT can be useful in a number of ways.
-Because they can also be abused, it is important to be intentional about using them responsibly and ethically.
-(1) Do not rely solely on Al tools to complete assignments.
-It is important to understand the material and complete assignments on your own, using Al tools as a supplement rather than a replacement for your own work.
-(2) Do not use Al tools to plagiarize.
-Using Al to generate or modify content to evade plagiarism detection is unethical and violates academic integrity.
-(3) You are required to acknowledge use of Al in any work you submit within this program.
-Text directly copied from Al sites must be treated as any other direct quote and properly cited.
-Other uses of Al must be clearly described at the end of your assignment.
-(4) Do not assume that Al responses are always correct.
-It has been noted that Al can generate fake results.
+It is important to be intentional about using AI tools responsibly and ethically.
+(1) Do not rely solely on AI tools to complete assignments.
+It is important to understand the material and complete assignments independently, using AI tools as a supplement rather than a replacement for your own work.
+(2) Do not use AI tools to plagiarize.
+Using AI to generate or modify content to evade plagiarism detection is unethical and violates academic integrity.
+(3) You must acknowledge the use of AI in any work you submit within this program.
+Text directly copied from AI sites must be treated as any other direct quote and properly cited (see below for a sample).
+Other uses of AI must be clearly described at the end of your assignment.
+(4) Refrain from assuming that AI responses are always correct.
+It has been noted that AI can generate fake results.
+Ultimately, as the student, you are responsible for the final product and any limitations or potential biases from AI platforms.
+For additional information on AI use in Counseling, see the NBCC Ethical Principles for Artificial Intelligence in Counseling (4/12/2024).